-Two fellowships are offered: The Richard L. and Ronay A. Menschel Senior Leadership Fellows Program focuses both on domestic and international leadership issues.
+Two fellowships are offered: The Gro Harlem Brundtland Senior Leadership Fellows Program is international and focuses on international leadership issues.
+The Richard L. and Ronay A. Menschel Senior Leadership Fellows Program focuses both on domestic and international leadership issues.

-JudyAnn Bigby, M.D. served as Secretary of Health and Human Services, Dr. Bigby was responsible for implementing many aspects of the 2006 Massachusetts health care reform law.
+JudyAnn Bigby, M.D. served as Secretary of Health and Human Services for the Commonwealth of Massachusetts, where she was responsible for implementing many aspects of the 2006 Massachusetts health care reform law.
 Prior to her appointment as Secretary, Dr. Bigby served as the Director of Community Health Programs at Brigham and Women’s Hospital in Boston and as the Director of the Center of Excellence in Women’s Health at Harvard Medical School.
 She has pioneered work to eliminate health disparities among low-income and minority women through the design of clinical programs, education of health professionals, and community based research in areas such as breast and cervical cancer mortality.
 She practiced primary care internal medicine, specializing in women’s health, for more than 25 years.
 In 2011 President Obama appointed her as one of the inaugural members of the Advisory Group on Prevention, Health Promotion, and Integrative and Public Health of the National Prevention, Health Promotion and Public Health Council.
 Dr. Bigby holds a BA from Wellesley College and an MD from Harvard Medical School.

-Prior to joining the foundation, he was a Director in McKinsey and Company and head of the consulting firm’s New Delhi office.
-Mr. Alexander is a graduate of St Stephens College in New Delhi and has a post-graduate degree from the Delhi School of Economics, and an MBA from the Indian Institute of Management in Ahmedabad.
-He is a founding board member of the Public Health Foundation of India.
-He also serves on the board of CARE India, and is a founding trustee of the America-India Foundation.
+Ashok Alexander led the Bill & Melinda Gates Foundation’s India office from its inception in 2003, until 2012, where he created Avahan, the Gates Foundation’s flagship India AIDS prevention program.
+Avahan worked with groups most at risk to HIV – primarily men and women involved in commercial sex work, and their clients, and became the largest private prevention program ever undertaken in HIV/AIDS.
+Mr. Alexander led the growth and expansion of the Gates Foundation’s first country office, with grants spanning health, sanitation and agriculture.
+He is a graduate of St Stephens College in New Delhi and has a post-graduate degree from the Delhi School of Economics, and an MBA from the Indian Institute of Management in Ahmedabad.
+He is a founding board member of the Public Health Foundation of India, serves on the board of CARE India, and is a founding trustee of the America-India Foundation.

-Professor David Homeli Mwakyusa has an established background in medicine, politics and academia.
+David Homeli Mwakyusa has an established background in medicine, politics and academia.
 He completed fellowships in gastroenterology in Scotland and the United States, and served as the director of administration and hospital services at Muhimbili, the national hospital of Tanzania.
 He serves as Professor and was chair of the department of internal medicine at the Dar es Salaam University Medical School.
 Professor Mwakyusa was elected to Parliament in 2000 and is currently serving his third term, presently Chairman of the Parliamentary Standing Committee on Agriculture, Livestock and Water.
 As Minister for Health and Social Welfare for five years, he oversaw improvements in malaria, HIV/AIDS, tuberculosis and child health and pioneered the Primary Health Services Programme which is credited for revolutionizing health care in Tanzania.
 For fall of 2012, he was a Brundtland Senior Leadership Fellow at Harvard School of Public Health.

 SPRING 2012 FELLOWS:

-In 2009 she was named to the Forbes 100 Most Powerful Women list and has been the recipient of numerous awards and honors.
+Ann M. Veneman served as the Executive Director of the United Nations Children’s Fund (UNICEF) from 2005 to 2010.
 At UNICEF, Ms. Veneman worked to support child health and nutrition, quality basic education for all, access to clean water and sanitation and the protection of children and women from violence, exploitation and HIV/AIDS.
 From 2001 to 2005, Ms. Veneman was Secretary of the United States Department of Agriculture (USDA), one of the most diverse federal agencies, with an annual budget of $113 billion and 110,000 employees.
 While at USDA, she advanced an expanded trade agenda, food protection, progressive farm policy, responsible forest policy, and stronger nutrition programs.
 Currently she is co-chair of Mother’s Day Every Day and on the boards of the Close Up Foundation, Malaria No More and the National 4-H Council.
+In 2009, she was named to the Forbes 100 Most Powerful Women list.
 A lawyer by training, Ms. Veneman has practiced law in both California and in Washington, D.C.
 Early in her career, she was a deputy public defender.
 She holds a bachelor’s degree in political science from the University of California, Davis; a master’s degree in public policy from the University of California, Berkeley; and a Juris Doctor degree from the University of California, Hastings College of the Law.
 Ms. Veneman was the first Richard L. and Ronay A. Menschel Senior Leadership Fellow at Harvard School of Public Health in February through March 2012.